Cyberwizard-V/Duck-bot/README.md

 `+ Suck my big duck`

-feel free to contact me or @ me if you want a message to be added :slight_smile: !!
+feel free to contact me or @ me if you want a message to be added :) !!